 This matters because there is a pull toward technical elaboration that does not always serve the research purpose.
 More cameras capture more perspectives; more microphones capture more of the acoustic space; 360° cameras give you everything.
 But more equipment means more setup time, more opportunities for failure during filming, and substantially more post-processing work.
 And more visual complexity in the final video does not automatically mean more analytically useful material — it can mean more cognitive load for the students watching it.

 The baseline setup the manual recommends is two static cameras positioned facing each other: one centred on the students, one centred on the teacher.
-This configuration, with lavalier microphones on teachers and boundary microphones for student audio at the cameras, captures most of what you need for classroom management research and teacher education at a level of complexity that is manageable.
+This configuration, with lavalier microphones on teachers and boundary microphones for student audio at the cameras, was the project’s manageable baseline for selected classroom-management uses.
+The question, room and participants determine whether it captures what is needed.
 Extensions — pan cameras for interaction analysis, additional cameras for group work, mobile eye-tracking for teacher perspective, 360° cameras — are described as additions for specific purposes, not as defaults.

 What Happens During Filming